OctoPrint/OctoPrint/docs/jsclientlib/connection.rst

    See :ref:`Issue a connection command <sec-api-connection-command>` for more details.

+   :param object data: Connection data to use
+   :param object opts: Additional options for the request
+   :returns Promise: A `jQuery Promise <http://api.jquery.com/Types/#Promise>`_ for the request's response

 .. js:function:: OctoPrint.connection.disconnect(opts)

    Disconnects from the printer.

    See :ref:`Issue a connection command <sec-api-connection-command>` for more details.

+   :param object opts: Additional options for the request
+   :returns Promise: A `jQuery Promise <http://api.jquery.com/Types/#Promise>`_ for the request's response

 .. js:function:: OctoPrint.connection.fakeAck(opts)